IOS 7: AirDrop

 iOS 7 introduced AirDrop, a wireless sharing technology accessible from the share icon, which lets users send files from their local device to other, nearby iOS devices.
 It can be enabled in the Control Center, with options for controlling its discovery by other devices, including Off, Contacts Only, and Everyone.

-At launch, AirDrop was only available on the iPhone 5 and later, fourth-generation iPad and later, all iPad Minis, and the fifth-generation iPod Touch.
-Support can be added unofficially, with some quirks, via jailbreaking.
+AirDrop is only available on the iPhone 5 and later, fourth-generation iPad and later, all iPad Minis, and the fifth-generation iPod Touch.
+Support can be added unofficially, with some tweaks, via jailbreaking.

 Control Center

 iOS 7 introduced the Control Center, a menu that users can access by swiping up from the bottom of the screen, providing access to frequently used settings such as Airplane Mode, Wi-Fi, Bluetooth, Do Not Disturb Mode, and Rotation Lock.
 There is a slider for adjusting screen brightness, controls for music playback, along with a volume slider.
 A Flashlight toggle is also available, as is an icon for quickly accessing the camera.